Skip to content

 The reserves must cover “PITI + HOA + Mello Roos Assessments.

-Investment properties and second homes: The reserve amount increases to 6 months; for each property.
-In the case of a buyer with multiple investment properties, the dollar figure can run into the tens of thousands of dollars.
+Investment properties and second homes: The reserve amount increases to 6 months for each property.
+For a buyer with multiple investment properties, the figure can run into the tens of thousands of dollars.

 “Jumbo Loans”: Typically require 12 months of reserves for each property.